fix2015/angular2-scripts/README.md

 # angular-scripts

-Simple AngularJS Boilerplate to kick start your new project with SASS support and Gulp watch/build tasks
+QuickStart AngularJS 2 Boilerplate to kick start your new project.

 # Features
 * SASS support including sourceMaps